npmcdn-to-unpkg-bot/jesites/README.md

 * https://github.com/morris/vinyl-ftp

 ### TODOs
-* A new web interface , loading sites from catalog.json∫
+* A new web interface , loading sites from catalog.json.
+Put some buttons for filter by tags, animated cool transitions